 Due to current restrictions resulting from COVID-19, Positive Voices talks are being delivered online, so we can provide talks to your organisation wherever you're based.

 Why Positive Voices?

 HIV can affect anyone.
 106,890 people are living with HIV in the UK (as of 2019), with 5,150 of these unaware that they have HIV.

 Knowledge of HIV is often based on the AIDS crisis in the 1980s and 1990s rather than the realities of living with HIV in the 21st century.

 Outdated information can mean people living with HIV can face prejudice and discrimination in educational settings, in the workplace and from their family and friends.

 How it works

-Positive Voices provides this service at no cost, although donations to the charity are welcome.
+Positive Voices provides this service at no cost to school groups and community organisations.